enonic/old-xp-doc/doc/appendix/changes/index.rst

 -----------------------

 Access contextual content metadata and advanced options directly from the content browse view.
-In upcoming versions this panel will include more information and capabilities.
+In upcoming versions, this panel will include more information and capabilities.

 .. image:: images/detail-panel.png
   :alt: Detail panel can be seen to the right

-Impoved UI Responsiveness
+Improved UI Responsiveness
 -------------------------

-The Content Manager browse view has been enhanced for mobile, i.e. for showing preview and detail panel instantly when cliked - similar to reading mail on iOS.
+The Content Manager browse view has been enhanced for mobile, i.e. for showing preview and detail panel instantly when clicked - similar to reading mail on iOS.
 Also, the content editor panel has improved support for mobile devices.

 .. image:: images/mobile.jpg
 :alt: Browse view, Preview and Detail view